DebarghyaDatta/D-Datta/README.md

-## I'm a second year Computer Science and Engineering student at IEM, Kolkata, and I'm currently trying to learn something about everything.
+## I'm a second year Computer Science and Engineering student at IEM, Kolkata.
+## I'm currently trying to learn something about everything.😉

 ## ▶ Current stats:I am a python script development and video editing intern at [EssentiallySports](https://essentiallysports.com/). ◀